BerriAI/litellm/docs/my-website/docs/proxy/ui.md

 GENERIC_USER_ID_ATTRIBUTE = "given_name"
 GENERIC_USER_EMAIL_ATTRIBUTE = "family_name"
 GENERIC_USER_ROLE_ATTRIBUTE = "given_role"

-GENERIC_SCOPE = "openid profile email" # default scope openid is sometimes not enough to retrieve basic user info like first_name and last_name located in profile scope
+GENERIC_CLIENT_STATE = "some-state" # if the provider needs a state parameter GENERIC_INCLUDE_CLIENT_ID = "false" # some providers enforce that the client_id is not in the body GENERIC_SCOPE = "openid profile email" # default scope openid is sometimes not enough to retrieve basic user info like first_name and last_name located in profile scope
 ```